Data Engineering Podcast

 • How did you get involved in the area of data management?

-• What are the most interesting, innovative, or unexpected ways that you have seen data teams address the needs of AI applications?
+• What are the most interesting, innovative, or unexpected ways that you have seen teams address the costs of legacy systems and their retirement?

-• What are the most interesting, unexpected, or challenging lessons that you have learned while working on AI applications and their reliance on data?
+• What are the most interesting, unexpected, or challenging lessons that you have learned while working on legacy systems migration?

 Contact Info